projectceladon/celadon-build-environment/README.md

 Celadon Build Environment provides all the necessary packages and environment to download and build Celadon quickly in a containerized environment irrespective of the host operating system of the developer.
 This allows developers to seemlessly try building Celadon for his/her requirements and get started to develop with very minimal setup time.

+## Features
+1. This provides developer a clean build environment that he/she can readily use in their existing environment.
+2. This ensures that developer does not have to make any upgrades or changes in the host environment and hence developer can try celadon building without any changes to host environment.
+3. This provides an easy mechanism to track any changes with respect to celadon build environment and ensures that all developers are using the same envrionment while building celadon.
+This makes it easier for everyone to debug issues occurring in developer environment.

 ## How To Use

 Celadon build environment provides a Dockerfile which contains all the required packages.
 Hence a developer is expected to build a docker container using the Dockerfile and then use the same for building Celadon.